codepo8/developer-advocacy-handbook/travel-and-conference-participation.md

 be there, maybe organize a small informal breakfast or dinner meetup in the days and hours around the conference.

-The main benefit of going to conferences -- regardless of being a speaker or attendee -- is to mingle with others and exchange thoughts, ideas and information during the breaks, before and after the event.
+The main benefit of going to conferences --regardless of being a speaker or attendee - is to mingle with others and exchange thoughts, ideas and information during the breaks, before and after the event.
-Don\'t just show up for your talk and leave -- you\'d miss out on most of the fun.
+Don\'t just show up for your talk and leave - you\'d miss out on most of the fun.

 ### Release immediately